SocketCluster/socketcluster-website/docs/streams-and-backpressure.md

 ### Measure agServer (AGServer) backpressure

-You should generally avoid awaiting on listeners directly from the main `agServer` instance because this can cause backpressure to build up on the agServer itself.
+You should generally avoid awaiting on listeners directly from the main `agServer` instance because this can cause backpressure to build up on the `agServer` itself.

-Backpressure on agServer listeners means that sockets will have to wait in line (one at a time) before they can be handled by your code (I.e. because the next `'connection'` event could be delayed between each socket); this can lead to a situation whereby a new socket cannot interact with the server until the previous socket has completed a specific initialization task.
-This feature can be desirable for some systems but it creates an interdependency between sockets which is not suitable for the vast majority of publicly-exposed systems as it could open up a DoS vulnerability.
+Backpressure on `agServer` listeners could mean that sockets will have to wait in line (one at a time) before they can be handled by your code (I.e. because `'connection'` events would be getting increasingly delayed); this can lead to a situation whereby a new socket cannot interact with the server until the previous socket has released the listener stream.
+This feature can be desirable for some systems but it creates an interdependency between different sockets which is not suitable for the vast majority of user-facing systems (it could open up a DoS vulnerability).

 If you do not `await` directly on listeners of the `agServer` instance, then you do not need to monitor backpressure on the `agServer` instance at all (since it will always be 0).
 If you do, then you can use this method to get the total listeners backpressure on the `agServer` instance: